 The BLS reports that employment for nursing assistants was expected to increase by 18% between 2014 and 2024 as the need for workers to assist the elderly and infirm increases.
 Caregiver CNAs working in the private sector may also have the option of living with their clients, providing full-time care via such tasks as:

 - Checking pulse rates, taking temperatures and reading blood pressure

 CNAs assist patients with feeding, bathing and personal care.
-They may also need to run errands for their clients, check their pulse, take their temperature and monitor their blood pressure.
-Caregiver CNAs also provide companionship to their clients, and in some cases may live with their patient.
+They may also need to run errands for their clients, check their pulses, take their temperatures and monitor their blood pressures.
+Caregiver CNAs typically need to complete 75 hours of state-approved training in addition to earning state certification.